hirwa-nshuti/UnderstandNN/README.md

 # Understanding Neural Networks

-A repository for deep diving into Deep Learning in Python most implementation will be using Pytorch framework
+A repository for deep diving into Deep Learning in Python most implementation will be using both Tensorflow and Pytorch framework

 ## Topics covered and links to them